This post may contain affiliate links. Please read our disclosure policy.

 • Place all of the ingredients in a mixing bowl and using your hands, mix until well combined.

-• Using an ice cream scoop, scoop out the meat mixture then, using your hands, roll meatballs into 2-inch size balls and place on the prepared baking sheet in a single layer.
+• Using an ice cream scoop, scoop out the pork mixture and use your hands to form 2-inch meatballs.
+Arrange on the prepared baking sheet in a single layer.

-• Transfer the meatballs to the preheated oven and bake until browned and cooked through, about 15 minutes.
+• Bake until browned and cooked through, about 15 minutes.

 Notes